 But that was fine.
 I was happy to continue producing comedy, selling only to those who found me at local conventions or met me in person.
 In fact, I became an expert in NOT scaling.

-I've been running a comedy publishing company for almost 8 years now, and it's taught me a thing or two about not scaling a business.
+I’ve been running a comedy publishing company for about 10 years now, and it’s taught me a thing or two about not scaling a business.

 First of all, if you never scale, you won’t lose money in any significant way.
 It’s pretty great.
 I don’t have warehouses full of goods I’m unable to sell.
 Creditors aren’t blowing up my phone.
 It’s just a slow trickle to keep it alive, monthly hits of banking fees and a phone bill, plus what it takes to run my servers.
 It’s under a hundred dollars a month, although there are some yearly business admin fees and of course the PO box rental and also taxes.

 You can save a lot of money, too.
-I've released 3 books, one game (multiple times), a CRM, a couple of comic collections & multiple blogs, and NOT ONCE have I had a release party.
-Think of how much I've saved on venue rentals, not to mention the cost of sparkling wine.
+I’ve released 3 books, one game (multiple times), productivity software, comic collections & multiple blogs, and NOT ONCE have I had a release party.
+Think of how much I’ve saved on venue rentals, not to mention the cost of sparkling wine.

 Another great reason not to scale is that your business won’t take over your life.
 You see some startup people with the heavy eyelids and the need to “blow off steam” with substance abuse.
 Don’t scale, and these won’t be a problem for you.
 Just go home after work and sleep!
 Sleep is so good.

-An often underrated bonus to not scaling is that, if you're selling your products at conventions and other public exhibitions, people aren't mobbing your table.
+An often underrated bonus to not scaling is that, if you’re selling your products at conventions, trade shows, and other public exhibitions, people aren’t mobbing your table.
 God!
 You see some of those tables.
-It's like, come on.
+It’s like, come on.
 Give the entrepreneur some space.
-If you keep your business not-scaled, you'll get some well-deserved time to be by yourself.
+If you keep your business not-scaled, you’ll get some well-deserved time to be by yourself.
 And people do still come by to look.

 It seems to me, as someone imminently ready to scale a business, that one needs to have a product in place, or a service, that is currently able to be sold.
 If you’ve only got vaporware, and you don’t plan on actually delivering, scaling up your business may bilk investors out of money, which is illegal.
 Be careful — make sure your product exists before officially attempting a scale.
 You could be jailed.

-This product is a seed.
-I use this botanical metaphor as it is handy for visualizing the growth you want to mimic in the near future.
-Think of this seed, and envision the plant into which you want it to grow.
+Your product is a seed.
+I use this botanical metaphor as it’s handy for visualizing the growth you want to mimic in the near future.
+Think of this seed, and envision the plant you could grow it to be.